zowe-actions/shared-actions/prepare-workflow/README.md

 }
 ```
 #### `P_VERSION`
-Project version number.
+Project/package version number.
 Only available when manifest is provided or found.
 #### `IS_RELEASE_BRANCH`
 Flag to indicate if current branch is a release branch, value will be either `true` or `false`.
 #### `IS_FORMAL_RELEASE_BRANCH`